chiragbharadwaj/ro/spec/README.md

   | ID = EXPR
   | ID = EXPR ; FIELDS-DECL

 # A constructor is either a single constructor or more than one of them.
+Here, "|"
+# escapes the meta-syntax: We are using it to mean |.
 CONSTRUCTORS ::=
   | NAME
-  | NAME or CONSTRUCTORS
+  | NAME "|" CONSTRUCTORS

 # A constructor name is just a primitive constructor, with or without arguments
 NAME ::=